 Rebecca Gilbert, M.D., Ph.D. , Clinical Associate Professor, Neurology, The Marlene and Paolo Fresco Institute for Parkinson's and Movement Disorders, NYU Langone

-If you have Parkinson’s disease (PD), or know someone who does, you likely know that PD affects dopamine levels in the brain.
-But did you know that PD also alters serotonin, norepinephrine and A chemical messenger (neurotransmitter) in the striatum area of the brain.
-It is involved in many brain functions, such as memory and control of motor activity.
+If you have Parkinson’s disease (PD), or know someone who does, you likely know that PD affects A chemical messenger (neurotransmitter) that regulates movement and emotions. levels in the brain.
+But did you know that PD also alters serotonin, norepinephrine and A chemical messenger (n

 There are many aspects of cognition: thinking, understanding, learning, remembering, problem solving, language and more.
 This guide explains what affects your thinking (e.g., age, sleep problems, medications) and what cognitive changes can happen in Parkinson’s disease.
 It includes coping tips for both people with Parkinson’s and care partners and stories that show strategies others use to manage their thinking changes.